Our residents share a passion for learning, innovation and leadership

 Waldron, O et al, Schlidt, K. Ushering in the era of regenerative surgery.
 Minerva Surg.
 2024 Apr;79(2):166-182. doi: 10.23736/S2724-5691.23.10113-4.
 Epub 2023 Dec 13.
 PMID: 3808875

-Favorite Things About Sinai: We have a close-knit group of residents who consistently look out for each other as well as a diverse patient population and dedicated faculty mentors who want residents to excel.
+Favorite Things About Sinai: Our program is comprised of a group of close-knit residents who consistently support each other, along with a diverse patient population and committed faculty mentors invested in our success.

 Matthew Zeller, D.O.